The Scale of Failure

 Thomas then compared measuring digital ROI to measuring the value of electricity — arguing that accountability for outcomes is inherently impossible.

 We disagree.
-And so, it seems, does the Welsh Government — which is why DHCW is under the highest tier of intervention.
+And so, it seems, does the Welsh Government — which is why DHCW is under Level 3 intervention.

-All figures verified from Senedd proceedings, Audit Wales reports, Welsh Government written statements, DHCW annual accounts, and DHCW's own public accountability meeting of 29 January 2026.
+All figures verified from Senedd proceedings, Audit Wales reports, Welsh Government written statements, DHCW annual accounts, DHCW's own public accountability meeting of 29 January 2026, and the CEO's interview with Digital Health (January 2025).
+Where claims derive from Employment Tribunal proceedings — specifically regarding WPAS and patient death, the WCCG system condition, and the eMPI outage — this is explicitly stated.
 Sources cited on individual evidence pages.